BIBLE NERD STUDIES

 Purpose

-To show that Jesus fulfilled the prophecies about the Messiah and was the king of the Jews
+To show that Jesus fulfilled the Scriptures and is the King of the Jews.

 Key verse